-The benefits shown here are for routine maternity care and services provided by your Ob/Gyn, including routine prenatal care, delivery services and postnatal care.
+^{} The benefits shown here are for routine maternity care and services provided by your Ob/Gyn, including routine prenatal care, delivery services and postnatal care.
 Additional services such as laboratory tests and care that are required due to complications of pregnancy are not considered routine maternity care.
 Call the Health Concierge at 1-855-414-1901 if you have questions about coverage for care during your pregnancy.

-Covered Medical Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge ^{1}) Other Covered Services (cont'd) Breast Feeding Support and Supplies lactation counseling - visits 1-6 in a 12-month period The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% - additional visits You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60% breast pumps and supplies The Plan pays 100% You pay 40% after the 1 manual or electric pump per 36- month period No deductible deductible; Plan pays 60% Therapy Services (physical, occupational, speech therapy) You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60%
+Prescription drugs In-network pharmacy Out-of-Network Pharmacy Retail Pharmacy (up to a 90-day supply) Generic drug generic drugs (except generic contraceptives) generic contraceptive drugs and devices5 You pay 20% after the deductible; Plan pays 80% The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% You pay 40% after the deductible; Plan pays 60% Brand-name drug If a generic is available, you will pay the cost difference between generic and brand-name, plus your coinsurance You pay 20% after the deductible; Plan pays 80% You pay 40% after the deductible; Plan pays 60%

-Prescription drugs In-network pharmacy Out-of-Network Pharmacy Retail Pharmacy (up to a 90-day supply) Generic drug generic drugs (except generic contraceptives) You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60% generic contraceptive drugs and devices^{5} The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% Brand-name drug If a generic is available, you will pay the cost difference between generic and brand- name, plus your coinsurance You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60% Mail-Order Prescription drugs (up to a 90-day supply) Generic drug generic drugs (except generic contraceptives) You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60% generic contraceptive drugs and devices5 The Plan pays 100% No deductible You pay 40% after the deductible ; Plan pays 60% Brand-name drug If a generic is available, you will pay the cost difference between generic and brand- name, plus your coinsurance You pay 20% after the deductible ; Plan pays 80% You pay 40% after the deductible ; Plan pays 60%
+Mail-Order Prescription drugs

+(up to a 90-day supply) Generic drug generic drugs (except generic contraceptives) You pay 20% after the deductible; Plan pays 80% You pay 40% after the deductible; Plan pays 60% generic contraceptive drugs and devices5 The Plan pays 100% No deductible You pay 40% after the deductible; Plan pays 60% Brand-name drug If a generic is available, you will pay the cost difference between generic and brand-name, plus your coinsurance You pay 20% after the deductible; Plan pays 80% You pay 40% after the deductible ; Plan pays 60%

-5 Includes devices with no generic equivalent.
+$^{^{5}}$ Includes devices with no generic equivalent.
 Anthem Pharmacy will approve medical exception when generic contraceptives are deemed medically inappropriate as determined by the individual's health care provider.
 In this case, there will be no cost sharing for the branded version of the drug.